 prostate cancer.
 The X-ray beams are directed at the prostate gland

 from outside the body.
-They damage the cancer cells and stop them
+They damage cancer cells and stop them

-You may be able to have radiotherapy if your cancer is still
+You may be able to have radiotherapy if your cancer is contained

-Radiotherapy may also be suitable for some men whose cancer has
+Radiotherapy may also be suitable for you if your cancer has spread

 story for one man's experience of radiotherapy treatment.